carlpulley/validated-config/README.md

 wish the constructed case class instance to be modified (e.g. by calling a `copy` constructor) - allowing this could allow validation guarantees to be broken!
-To support such scenarios, one simply extends the trait `SecureConfig` and ensures that the case class constructor is private.
+To support such scenarios, one simply extends the trait `SecureConfig` when defining the case class.

 ## Parsing Custom Configuration Values